badasswp/ai-plus-block-editor/README.md

 http://apbe.localhost:5487
 ```

 You should now have a functioning local WP env to work with.
+To login to the `wp-admin` backend, please username as `admin` & password as `password`.

 __Awesome!__ - Thanks for being interested in contributing your time and code to this project!